graemer957/sigma957.net/content/about.md

 * Ruby including Rails, Trailblazer and Roda
 * Other - nginx, TLS, Let's Encrypt, Terraform

+## Other Interests
+I found a real passion for running a number of years ago.
+Since then have completed numerous 5/10k's, half, full and ultra marathons.
+More recently I have taken up swimming and cycling as I would like to challenge myself with triathlons.
+I find the exercise and being outdoors brings balance to my day job 😀

 ## Self Development
-I have a passion for learning and pushing myself further.
-As such I am currently teaching myself and experimenting with:
+I have always had an enthusiasm for learning and pushing myself further.
+As such I am currently teaching myself, experimenting with and training for:

 * Serverless Computing with [Cloudflare Workers](https://www.cloudflare.com/en-gb/products/cloudflare-workers/)
 * [Go](https://golang.org/) & [Rust](https://www.rust-lang.org/) - interested in their performance, concurrency, safety and cross-compilation (READ: WebAssembly)
+* My fastest half-marathon and longest ultramarathon